ColtonTrauCC/vm-network/README.md

 </p>

 <h1 align = "center">Virtual Machine Network in Microsoft Azure</h1>
-This tutorial outlines how to set up an Virtual Machine Network in Microsoft Azure.
+This tutorial outlines how to set up an Virtual Machine Network in Microsoft Azure and doing some exercises observing traffic.

 <br />